AITosee/Tosee-Docs-en/docs/Sentry2/Hardware/index.rst

 2. Write 0x01 to register 0x21-VISIO_CONF1 to enable vision, otherwise, write 0x00 to disable

-For details, consult the registers
+For details, see the registers

 Vision Result
 ************************

-Results on the screen
+Results on The Screen
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When the image detects the target object, it will be marked on the screen.
-The meanings of each mark are as follows
+The target object will be marked on the screen when it is detected.
+The meanings of marks:

 .. image:: images/sentry2_vision_result_en.png

 Result by Commands
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In this way, results can be read out by a controller.
-We provide the driver libraries for users to use in multiple programming platforms
+Results can be read out by the controller.

-In UART mode, register reading and writing must according to Standard Protocol or Simple Protocol.
-For details, see the related sections

-I2C mode can directly read and write registers

 Read results：